Last Updated on August 12, 2021 by Nancie

 GFCI For Birdbath Safety

-Do These Birdbaths Work?
+Do DIY Heated Birdbaths Work?

 They’ve been popular on cold days when most outdoor water sources are frozen.
-With my DYI heated birdbaths, I’ve had a few visitors who don’t come to bird feeders.
+With my DIY heated birdbaths, I’ve had a few visitors who don’t come to bird feeders.
 For example, during the blizzard I had an American Robin and a Mockingbird come to the birdbath.

 I top my heated birdbaths off with warm water every day.
 And I dump the water and use a birdbath brush to clean them about every other day as needed and then re-fill them.
 It’s still much better than having to crack and remove ice every day and it makes the birds quite happy.

 More Posts on Birdbaths

-Want to read more about birds?
-Subscribe at the bottom of the page.
-You’ll get an email whenever a new post goes up (and only then.
+Want to read more posts about birds?
+When you subscribe below, you’ll get an email whenever a new post goes up (and ONLY then.
 Promise!)